 In the Kitchen

-Red mats that are rated for greasy or oily areas are ideal for kitchens.
+Red mats that are rated for greasy or oily areas are ideal for commercial kitchens.
 Putting a mat that is not grease resistant in the kitchen will cause rapid deterioration and deformation that could end up being a safety hazard.

-Mats designed for use in kitchen areas are typically heavy-duty kitchen mats that provide the highest level of grease resistance.
+Mats designed for use in kitchen areas are typically heavy-duty kitchen floor mats that provide the highest level of grease resistance.
 Some mats in this category are also lightweight, which makes them easy to load onto a mat rack for cleaning.

 The primary concern in a dishwashing area is moisture.
 Excess water presents a potential slipping hazard for employees in this area, so it is a good idea to look for a mat with good anti-slip qualities.
 Mats intended for use in the dishwashing area provide anti-fatigue support for workers and reliable traction that will help to reduce slips and falls.